 - For safety, start with a quality lean fish, practice safe food handling, and dehydrate with care using meat appropriate dehydrator settings or oven temperatures.
 You can read more about jerky safety via the FSIS.

-- The easiest way to marinate jerky (or just about anything really…) is to toss everything into a Ziploc bag.
-However, if you’re like us and trying to reduce your waste then a dish is a-ok.
+- The easiest way to marinate jerky is to toss everything into a Ziploc bag.
+However, if you’re like us and trying to reduce your waste then a dish works nicely.
 I prefer using a glass dish.
 It’s resistant for an acid marinade, dishwasher-friendly, and won’t hold on to any smells.

-- Although jerky is often kept at room temperature, we freeze and keep small quantities in the fridge to be on the safer side.
+- Although jerky is often kept at room temperature, we like to freeze ours to be on the safer side.
 Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted like human jerky, it’s more vulnerable to spoilage.
-It freezes great, lasts for ages, and the dogs enjoy it both straight from the freezer or defrosted in small quantities.
+It freezes great, lasts for ages, and the dogs enjoy it straight from the freezer or defrosted in small quantities.
 See our storage tips for dehydrated dog treats for more information.